Sarsaparilla29/Math-Projects/README.md

 that involve the use of numbers.
 COMPLETED:
 1. Approximate Pi using the Gregory-Leibniz series up to 10,000 terms.
+2. Added Binary to Decimal and Decimal to Binary files.

 TODO:
 1. Find PI to the Nth Digit - Enter a number and have the program generate PI up to that many